The Challenge

 Emergency management communication often leans serious — focused on crisis, not connection.

-Bryan County needed a voice that could bridge that gap — someone who could deliver life-saving information with warmth, confidence, and relatability.
+Bryan County needed a voice that could bridge that gap, someone who could deliver life-saving information with warmth, confidence, and relatability.
+The additional challenge was keeping the look, style and mannerisms of additional iterations consistent.

 Overview